Ellen Church: The Flying Nurse

 After graduating from Cresco High School, Ellen studied nursing.
 Then she went to San Francisco to work in a hospital.
 In her free time she took flying lessons.
 Every day as she walked to and from work she passed the Boeing Air Transport office (a forerunner of United Airlines).
 Companies like Boeing were starting to fly cargo and passengers all over the nation.
 One day Ellen stopped in at the Boeing office and asked whether there was any chance she could get a job.
 Steve Stimpson, the manager, told her the airline was planning to hire stewards, like those on some European airlines.

 Ellen thought she could do that sort of work very well.
 In fact, a nurse was just what the airline needed!
 Wives would not worry so much about their husbands traveling if there was a nurse aboard.
-Surely the plane must be safe if a woman dared to fly in it every day!

 The Pay’s Good, But Parents Say, “No!”